jaxxstorm/connecti/README.md

 #### Tailscale

-`connectme` uses Tailscale to create tunneled connections.
+`connecti` uses Tailscale to create tunneled connections.
 You need to have Tailscale installed and have created a TailNet.

 You can follow the getting started docs [here](https://tailscale.com/kb/1017/install/)